-This post is a project from the book: BUILDING WITH SECONDHAND STUFF: How to Reclaim, Repurpose, Re-use & Upcycle Salvage & Leftover Materials.
+This post sharing how to hang a reclaimed door in an existing jamb is a project from the book: BUILDING WITH SECONDHAND STUFF: How to Reclaim, Repurpose, Re-use & Upcycle Salvage & Leftover Materials.
 Photos courtesy of Cool Springs Press.
 This post may contain affiliate links which means I receive a small portion of the sale if you make a purchase.

 Doors are inevitably used in high-traffic areas that stress the wood and structure on an almost-constant basis.